2026 College Football Playoff semifinal odds, lines: Picks, predictions from proven model

 The 2025-26 college football bowl schedule saw its final standard bowl games on Friday, Jan.
 2, but the season extends well into January as the 2026 College Football Playoff semifinals are up next.
 Ole Miss vs. Miami in the Fiesta Bowl is up first on Thursday, Jan.
 8, while Oregon vs. Indiana in the Peach Bowl is the following day.
 The national championship game will then take place on Monday, Jan.
 19.

 The latest college football odds lists Miami at -3.5 with the over/under at 51.5 in the first semifinal matchup.
-Indiana is -4 with the over/under at 46.5 in the second CFP semifinal.
-Before locking in any college football picks for those games, be sure to see the latest College Football Playoff picks and predictions from SportsLine's proven model.
+Indiana is -3.5 with the over/under at 47.5 in the second CFP semifinal.
+DraftKings lists Indiana as the +130 favorite in the CFP futures to win the national title, with Miami at +310, Oregon at +320 and Ole Miss at +600.
+Before locking in any college football picks, be sure to see the latest College Football Playoff picks and predictions from SportsLine's proven model.

 The model simulates every FBS game 10,000 times, and it is 31-19 on its top-rated college football money-line picks since the beginning of the 2024 season.